vsajip/sphinx_sizzle_theme/docs/index.rst

   ``true`` - set it to ``False`` to disable tooltips.
 * ``glossary_permalinks`` -- controls if glossary terms have permalinks.
 This defaults to ``true`` - set it to ``False`` to disable the permalinks.
+* ``custom_data`` -- any custom data used by the theme.
+This defaults to an empty dictionary.
+This data needs to be loaded by JavaScript code in the HTML documentation, and so it should only contain content which is amenable to being serialized using JSON.

+.. versionadded:: 0.0.9 The ``custom_data`` theme element was added.

 Layout
 ~~~~~~